Search for bodies concludes at Florida condo collapse site - News Break

 “It’s obviously devastating.
 It’s obviously a difficult situation across the board,” Cominsky said.
 “I couldn’t be prouder of the men and women that represent Miami-Dade Fire Rescue.”

-Officials have declined to clarify whether they have one additional set of human remains in hand that pathologists are struggling to identify or whether a search for that final set of remains continues.
+Officials have declined to clarify whether there is a set of human remains that pathologists are struggling to identify or whether someone’s remains have yet to be found.

-Hedaya was an outgoing 54-year-old who loved to travel and was fond of striking up conversations with strangers.
+Hedaya was an outgoing 54-year-old who loved traveling and liked to strike up conversations with strangers.
 Her younger brother Ikey has given DNA samples and visited the site twice to see the search efforts for himself.

-“As we enter month two alone, without any other families, we feel helpless,” he told The Associated Press on Friday.
+“As we enter Month 2 alone, without any other families, we feel helpless,” he told the Associated Press on Friday.
 He said he gets frequent updates from the medical examiner’s office.

-Leah Sutton, who knew Hedaya since birth and considered herself a second mother to her, is worried that she will be forgotten.
+Leah Sutton, who knew Hedaya since birth and felt like her second mother, is worried that Hedaya will be forgotten.

 “They seem to be packing up and congratulating everyone on a job well done.
 And yes, they deserve all the accolades, but after they find Estelle.”